 ‘Paul and Caroline wove us an alchemical vessel on that wild island.
 Between the water and the rocks, the sea otter and the swift, I found something I had forgotten.
 I have spent the months since dancing with my wild twin — a dance, which, I have come to realize, has no beginning and no end.
 I recommend this course as an orientation to those who want to embark on a long, tiring, and wonderful journey.
 It won’t be what you expect, and it is so worth it.’
 MK – participant 2018

-Artists and writers of all stripes have joined us for our first course in May 2018, choreographers, film makers, illustrators, professional and less-experienced alike, made hand made books, oak gall ink, mixed ochre paints, smashed green earths from Dingle to make beautiful paints, produced quills and brushes made from feathers, cherry tree gum was used to bind everything, badger-dug and sea strewn chalk for our whites…
+Artists and writers of all stripes joined us for our first course in May 2018, choreographers, film makers, illustrators, professional and less-experienced alike, made hand made books, oak gall ink, mixed ochre paints, smashed green earths from Dingle to make beautiful paints, produced quills and brushes made from feathers, cherry tree gum was used to bind everything, badger-dug and sea strewn chalk for our whites…